camertron/txgh-docker-template/README.md

 1. Clone this repository.

 2. Change directory into your local clone and configure Txgh by running `./bin/configure`.
 Follow the script's instructions.
-See the [Txgh README](https://github.com/lumoslabs/txgh#configuring-txgh) for a description of all the configration options.
+See the [Txgh README](https://github.com/lumoslabs/txgh#configuring-txgh) for a description of all the configuration options.

 3. Run `./bin/update` to pull the latest Txgh Docker image.